Porting Applications using Recipes

 Update crates

-Sometimes the Cargo.toml and Cargo.lock of some Rust programs can hold a crate versions lacking Redox support or broken Redox code path (changes on code that make the target OS fail), this will give you an error during the recipe compilation.
+Sometimes the Cargo.toml and Cargo.lock of some Rust programs can hold a crate versions lacking Redox support or a broken Redox code path (changes on code that make the target OS fail), this will give you an error during the recipe compilation.

 To fix this you will need to update the crates of your recipe after the first compilation and build it again, see the ways to do it below.